madetech/blog/posts/vim_considered_harmful.md

 Not to say that this development environment was wrong, but I didn't put in enough work to be proficient in it.

+Which is what this all boils down to.

 ## How many balls can you really juggle at once?

 If you haven't seen Rich Hickey's talk titled 'Simple Made Easy', I would highly recommend that you watch it.

-In it, he touches on the mental capacity that programmers have when it comes to solving problems.
+In it he talks about the mental capacity that programmers have to solve complex problems.

-He compares it to juggling balls where even the best juggler can only handle a certain amount of balls before it becomes impossible.
+He compares it to juggling balls, where even the best juggler can only handle a certain amount before it becomes impossible.

 With poorly designed programs, you might end up with a few balls unrelated to the problem that you are trying to solve.

-You end up having to keep unrelated things in your head, robbing you of capacity available to dedicate it to other important thought processes.
+You end up having to keep unrelated things in your head, robbing you of your capacity to think clearly about the actual problem you are trying to solve.

 Vim could end up throwing even more balls into the mix.
 Many more.

-You could end up with only 1 out of 8 balls dedicated to solving the problem you are trying to focus on.
+With a maximum of 8 mental juggling balls available, Vim could end up using 5, 6 or 7 of them.

+What's worse is that you may be oblivious to the fact that this is even happening.

 I've seen new programmers excited about using Vim, so enthusiastic, only to forget what method signature they were updating because their entire thought process suddenly became dedicated to figuring how to modify the text up until the 3rd t character.